 After the completion of this offering, funds affiliated with Apollo Global Management, LLC will continue to own a majority of the voting power of our outstanding common stock.
-As a result, we expect to be a "controlled company" within the meaning of the corporate governance standards of the New York Stock Exchange ("NYSE").
+As a result, we expect to be a "controlled company" within the meaning of the corporate governance standards of the New York Stock Exchange ("NYSE") or the Nasdaq Stock Market ("Nasdaq").
 See "Principal Stockholders."

-We expect the public offering price to be between \$ and \$ per share.
+We expect the public offering price to be between \$\ and \$\ per share.
 Currently, no public market exists for the shares.
-We intend to apply to list our shares of common stock on the NYSE under the symbol "BERY."
+We intend to apply to list our shares of common stock on the NYSE or Nasdaq under the symbol "."

-Investing in our common stock involves risks that are described in the "Risk Factors" section beginning on page 13 of this prospectus.
+Investing in our common stock involves risks that are described in the "Risk Factors" section beginning on page 12 of this prospectus.